Nigeria prepares to prosecute 500 detained oil thieves

 About 90 percent of the stolen fuel is sold onto international markets, to criminal networks in the Balkans or refiners in Singapore, analysts say.
 The rest is refined for local consumption, filling a gap left by Nigeria’s defunct legitimate refineries.

-Security forces said on Sunday they had impounded three barges laden with 600,000 liters of illegally refined fuel in the Delta.
-But enforcement has proven difficult because Nigeria’s own security forces are complicit in the practice.
+Security forces said on Sunday they had impounded three barges laden with 600,000 litres of illegally refined fuel in the Delta.
+But enforcement has proven difficult because Nigeria’s own žsecurity forces are complicit in the practice.